mesonbuild/meson/docs/markdown/Unit-tests.md

 useful, for example, when you run the tests on Travis-CI, Jenkins and the like.

-### Timeout
+**Timeout**
 To disable timeout in test cases, add `timeout: 0` or negative value to allow infinite duration for test case to completes.
 Alternatively, `timeout_multiplier: 0` accomplish the same functionality as `timeout: 0`.
 For running test, you can specify command line argument for overriding timeout as well by supplying `--timeout-multiplier 0` argument.
-The `timeout` option of test case is specified in a number of seconds where 60 seconds equals to 1 minute and go on.
+The `timeout` option of test case is specified in a number of seconds where 60 seconds are equal to 1 minute and so on.
 The `timeout-multiplier`multiplies the specified timeout duration by a given factors for the timeout-multiplier option.

 For further information see the command line help of Meson by running `meson test -h`.